ddev/vscode-ddev-manager/README.md

 You can see the roadmap and progress [here](https://github.com/users/biati-digital/projects/1/views/1)

-## Know issues

-The extension was developed and tested on macOS with Docker Desktop and Orbstack, i did some tests on Windows 11 using WSL2 and also a traditional installation and the tested commands worked correctly.
-I've not tested the extension on Linux yet but it should work.
-This is still under development so make sure to open an iSSUE if you find a bug.

-- There's a few things that are still not implemented

 ## Requirements

 - You'll need a Docker provider on your system before you can install DDEV.
 [More information](https://ddev.readthedocs.io/en/stable/users/install/docker-installation/)
 - You must have DDEV already installed and working.
 [Install instructions](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/)

-This project was created by [Biati Digital](https://www.biati.com.mx), if you find it useful please consider adding a review and share it with the world.
+This extension was created and maintained by [Biati Digital](https://www.biati.com.mx), if you find it useful please consider adding a review and share it with the world.

+Starting from v1.3.3, the extension is now part of the official DDEV org.